 If not, please feel free to get in touch and we would be more than happy to help.

-HHAC does not provide housing for students, however there are several room-share, apartments, and condominiums for rent in the area.
+Currently, HHAC does not provide housing accommodations for students.
+However, there are several options to consider including room-share, apartments, and condominiums for rent in the area.
 We recommend searching http://honolulu.craigslist.org/ for current rentals available in or near Kailua (Oahu).
 Students willing to drive or use public transportation are encouraged to research for student rentals for accommodations in Waikiki, Manoa Valley, and other areas.
-Please contact us if you need further guidance.

 Kailua Beach has repeatedly been ranked as one of the best beaches in the world.
 Residents and tourists alike enjoy snorkeling, kayaking, kitesurfing, windsurfing, surfing, and fishing.
 The white sand beach lined with ironwood trees is ideal for sunbathing and family get-togethers.
 From Kailua, it is only a 20 minute drive over the Ko’olau mountain range to Honolulu.